micahg1/CSE488-Project-Cell-Tracking/README.md

 6. Update the README badge/link to point at the Cloudflare URL and include that URL in your Canvas submission.
 For a custom hostname, add it under **Pages → Custom domains** and create the suggested CNAME in Cloudflare DNS.
 7. **Fallback option:** If Cloudflare Pages is unavailable, share the rendered `docs/index.md` directly by linking to the file in your private repo (grant graders read access) and ensure the README clearly states that temporary arrangement.

+**For our Project, we rendered `docs/index.md` with read access.
+We will not be showcasing the Cloudflare Page.**

 ## License

 MIT License – adjust to match your team preference if needed.